Fully vaccinated travellers who received vaccines approved in Canada are exempt from the 14 day quarantine and day-8 COVID-19 test.

-You will need to have a quarantine plan and be prepared to quarantine in case the border officer determines you do not meet the requirements of a fully vaccinated traveller, however you do not need to book the 3-night stay in a government approved hotel.
-If you have booked a 3-night stay in a government approved hotel, you can contact the hotel to request a cancellation.
+You will need to have a quarantine plan and be prepared to quarantine in case the border officer determines you do not meet the requirements of a fully vaccinated traveller.

 To be considered a fully vaccinated traveller, you must:

-- Have received the full series of a vaccine, or combination of vaccines, accepted by the government of Canada at least 14 days before entering Canada.
+- Have received the full series of an accepted vaccine, or combination of accepted vaccines, at least 14 days before entering Canada.
 This currently includes:

 - Moderna COVID-19 vaccine

 - Have proof of vaccination in English or French, or have a certified translation, and upload this in the ArriveCAN app

 - Have no signs or symptoms of COVID-19